gabriellegall/chess_com_bi/models/doc.md

 Number of blunders detected in the very late-game phase, technically it is a count of 'Blunder' on the field `miss_category_playing`.
 {% enddocs %}

+{% docs nb_moves_above_decisive_advantage %}
+Number of moves played when the position has reached a decisive advantage for username.
+{% enddocs %}

 # Games benchmark

 {% docs bench_nb_games %}